What measures has the EU taken in response to the Russian invasion of Ukraine?

 As from 4 June 2022 all import duties and quotas on products originating in Ukraine were removed for a year, as were EU anti-dumping measures and exemptions for steel imports from Ukraine.
 These measures are designed to stimulate Ukrainian exports to the EU and alleviate the circumstances of Ukraine manufacturers and exporters.

 On 25 May 2023 the Council of the EU extended the trade benefits to June 2024.
-On 8 April 2024 the Council prolonged the trade measures until 5 June 2025.
+On 13 May 2024 the Council approved the extension of the trade measures until 5 June 2025.
 At the same time, the Commission decided to improve protection of certain farm products by strengthening protective measures.
 Account is also being taken of possible adverse consequences for the market in one or more member states, not only for the EU market as a whole, as is currently the case.

 The Commission adopted a decision on 1 July 2022 under which the member states can temporarily waive customs duties and VAT on third-countries’ imports of a wide range of life-saving equipment, such as food, blankets and tents, destined for Ukrainians affected by the war.
 The measure applied retroactively from 24 February 2022 and was intended to remain in place until 31 December 2022.
 On 17 April, the Commission decided at the request of 10 member states, including the Netherlands, to extend the exemption for these member states by a year until 31 December 2023.